 Building-up the Basics

 Apart from technological upgradation, NBFCs require to level-up their hold on their core areas of function that includes catering to the banking requirements of the underbanked section through financial insertion.

-While discussing about the outlook for 2020, technology, data-security and synergies without a doubt make it to the top preferred segments in the non banking financial companies.
+While discussing the outlook for 2020, technology, data security and synergies without a doubt make it to the top preferred segments in the non-banking financial companies.
 However, solidifying the core areas of operation is still the main apprehension list of the industry, as recommended by the experts.